geany/geany-osx/README.md

 	```

 2. To build Geany, plugins and all of their dependencies, run one of
-	the following commandsinside the `geany-osx` directory  depending on
+	the following commands inside the `geany-osx` directory  depending on
 	the GTK version used and whether to use Geany sources from the latest
 	release tarball or current git master:
 	* **GTK 2**